 This program is organized by Duke faculty/staff in collaboration with DukeEngage.

-May 13 - July 9
+May 15 - July 10

 The DukeEngage Zhuhai program was started in the summer of 2010 with a mission to integrate arts-education into the local curriculum at Zhuhai No.9 Middle School (grades 7‐9).
-Service through teaching in addition to the immersive experience of living with host families will provide DukeEngage students with great opportunities to build a reciprocal relationship with the Zhuhai community; they will learn the true culture of Chinese citizens and gain insight into a new way of living while they concurrently share with a Chinese society the important value of education.
+Service through teaching in addition to the immersive experience of living with host families will provide DukeEngage students with great opportunities to build a reciprocal relationship with the Zhuhai community; they will learn true culture of Chinese citizens and gain insight into a new way of living while they concurrently share with a Chinese society the important value of education.

 During the two months of service, the Zhuhai program aims to open the minds of young Chinese students using Duke students’ own unique experiences and education.
-Through a series of integrative classes, DukeEngage participants will teach English using various art forms—all of which integrate leadership, self-confidence and self‐expression.
-Duke students will expose Chinese students to a form of arts education to which they have never before had access.
-Lesson after lesson, we will strive to nourish students with a greater understanding of their self-worth, social awareness, and responsibilities through constructive and self-exploring interaction with the arts.
-In this way, the DukeEngage Zhuhai program will encourage Chinese students to understand school as the beginning of a life-long journey—a place in which they can expand their boundaries, push limitations, and try novel pursuits.
+Through a series of integrative classes, DukeEngage participants will teach English and arts classes—all of which incorporate leadership, self-confidence and self‐expression.
+Duke students will expose Chinese students to a form of arts education to which they have not been exposed before.
+They will encourage Chinese students to understand school as the beginning of a life-long journey—a place in which they can expand their boundaries, push limitations, and try novel pursuits.